-5.3 In addition to the safeguarding induction, the School ensures that mechanisms are in place to assist staff to understand and discharge their role and responsibilities as set out in Part one of 'Keeping Children Safe in Education' DfE (2019).
-In order to achieve this:

-- All members of staff will undertake appropriate safeguarding training on an annual basis and the impact of this training is evaluated through informal feedback, appraisal discussion and changes to working practices; - All staff members receive regular safeguarding and child protection updates (for example, via email, weekly pastoral meetings and twilight training), as required, but at least annually, to provide them with the relevant skills and knowledge to safeguard children effectively; - All staff members are trained on how to manage a report of child on child sexual violence and sexual harassment; - At least one additional twilight training session for staff is allocated to specific aspects of safeguarding in order to improve understanding and practice.
-This session is usually delivered by an outside specialist.
-In academic year 2018-19 this session looked at Record Keeping and Prevent.

-5.4 All regular visitors, temporary staff and volunteers to our school will be given a set of our safeguarding procedures; they will be informed of whom our DSL and alternative staff members are and what the recording and reporting system is and they usually meet the DSL or one of her deputies.

-5.5 The DSL, the DDSLs and any other senior member of staff who may be in a position of attending child protection conferences or core groups will attend appropriate training biannually.
-In addition to formal training, the DSL will ensure that they update their knowledge and skills at regular intervals, to keep up with any developments relevant to their role.

-5.6 The Governing Body also undertake appropriate training to ensure they are able to carry out their duty to safeguard all of the children at our school.

-5.7 We actively encourage all of our staff to keep up to date with the most recent local and national safeguarding advice and guidance, Annex A of 'Keeping Children Safe in Education' (2019) provides links to guidance on specific safeguarding issues such as Child Sexual Exploitation and Youth produced sexual imagery (known as sexting).
-In addition, throughout the school year we will brief staff on key issues identified within Keeping Children Safe 2019 including upskirting and sexual violence.
+- All members of staff will undertake appropriate safeguarding training on an annual basis and the impact of this training is evaluated through informal feedback, appraisal discussion and changes to working practices; - All staff members receive regular safeguarding and child protection updates (for example, via email, weekly pastoral meetings and twilight training), as required, but at least annually, to provide them with the relevant skills and knowledge to safeguard children effectively; - All staff members are trained on how to manage a report of child on child sexual violence and sexual harassment and read and taken receipt of 'Sexual Violence & Sexual Harassment between children in schools & colleges' (DfE, 2021) - At least one additional twilight training session for staff is allocated to specific aspects of safeguarding in order to improve understanding and practice.
+This session is often delivered by an outside specialist. - Our staff safeguarding training should be building on our whole school approach to safeguarding which sees safeguarding as an integral part of wider staff training and curriculum planning - 5.4 All regular visitors, temporary staff and volunteers to our school will be given a set of our safeguarding procedures; they will be informed of whom our DSL and alternative staff members are and what the recording and reporting system is and they usually meet the DSL or one of their deputies. - 5.5 The DSL, the Deputy DSLs and any other senior member of staff who may be in a position of attending child protection conferences or core groups will attend appropriate training bi-annually.
+In addition to formal training, the DSL will ensure that they update their knowledge and skills at regular intervals, to keep up with any developments relevant to their role. - 5.6 The Governing Body also undertake appropriate training to ensure they are able to carry out their duty to safeguard all of the children at our school. - 5.7 We actively encourage all of our staff to keep up to date with the most recent local and national safeguarding advice and guidance, Annex B of 'Keeping Children Safe in Education' (2021) provides links to guidance on specific safeguarding issues such as Child Sexual Exploitation, Child Criminal Exploitation and Violence, and Youth produced sexual imagery (known as sexting) and recently added cybercrime and child abduction.
+In addition, through out the school year we will brief staff on any key changes to Part one of 'Keeping Children

+Safe in Education' (2021).